 Health and safety investigation and enforcement powers

-As well as giving advice to the industry, we also have a range of formal enforcement powers given to us under the Health and Safety at Work Act 1974.
+ORR provides advice to the industry and, also has a range of formal enforcement powers under the Health and Safety at Work Act 1974.
 These are:

 - formal caution.